openstack/python-openstackclient/doc/source/command-objects/aggregate.rst

 aggregate
 =========

-Server aggregates provide a mechanism to group servers according to certain criteria.
+Host aggregates provide a mechanism to group hosts according to certain criteria.

 Compute v2